HolaDuded/URank/README.md

 ## FAQ
 **Q:** What do you mean Original Group Members?

-**A:** This app was originally developed for the Congressional App Challenge, primarily by **Zander**, in a group with the rest of the original group members.
+**A:** This app was originally developed by **Zander** for the Congressional App Challenge in a group with the rest of the original group members.
 After we had finished the App Challenge, the app had potential, so **Zander** started over and redesigned the app to contain more features and run better.

 **Q:** How do I use this app?